Oma Sauce: The Next Generation

 - Add the crushed tomatoes / pasata, 1 tsp sugar, the Italian seasoning.
 Stir to combine.
 Bring the sauce to a boil at high heat, reduce to medium low and simmer, covered for 20 minutes.

 - Make pasta in liberally salted water, preserving 1/2 cup of the water when straining.
-Add the 1/2 cup pasta water to the sauce 1/4 cup at a time, stir to combine and continue to simmer uncovered for 20 - 25 minutes.
+Add the 1/2 cup pasta water to the sauce 1/4 cup at a time, stir to combine and continue to simmer uncovered for 20 – 25 minutes.
 The ideal consistency of the sauce is still thick and liquidy.
 The surface of the sauce should slowly return to level after stirring.
 When a spoon is dipped into the sauce, brought up then turned slowly sideways the sauce runs off slowly and some remains adhered to the spoon.
 During this time is also when you should taste the sauce frequently and adjust the seasoning as needed.
 The longer you simmer at this stage the less "saucy" the sauce will become, but also the flavours will intensify more, so turn off the heat when it you feel it's reached the right balance between those two for your preference.
+Or continue to simmer, adding more pasta water as needed.

 - Pile the flour on a clean work surface and form a large well in the center